vaishnavi-bhartiya/Advenshure-Project/README.md

 End of Day Update:

-I’m signing off for the day and wanted to leave a clear async update for the next teammate picking this up.
-Today I completed the planned tasks, documented key decisions, and saved all outputs in the shared workspace.
-The work is stable and reproducible with dependencies listed in the requirements file.
-No blockers remain on the completed portions.
+I’m signing off for the day and wanted to leave a clear async update for next teammate picking this up.
+Today I completed my planned tasks, documented key decisions, and saved all outputs in shared workspace.
+The work is stable and reproducible with dependencies listed in requirements file.
+No blockers remain on completed portions.

 Pending items include validation checks and integration testing, which are outlined but not yet executed.
 If you’re picking this up, I recommend starting with the validation step before moving into integration.
-All assumptions and context are logged in the README so you’ll have full visibility without needing a live walkthrough.
+All assumptions and context are logged in README so you’ll have full visibility without needing a live walkthrough.

-I’ll be back online tomorrow to continue with the remaining tasks.
+I’ll be back online tomorrow to continue with remaining tasks.
 Please leave comments or flag any issues so we can align asynchronously despite the time zone gap.

 ---